Laboratory presentation

 • Doped glasses and thin films (VDCM).

-The first theme is divided into several activities: fiber lasers, space-time solitons, nonlinear optics in nanometric guides and nonlinear index metrology.
-The second theme concerns the study of the structure, dynamics and optical properties of amorphous media with in particular a recent evolution towards the study of biomimicry, and it also concerns thin films for photovoltaic applications.
+The first theme is divided into four areas: fiber lasers, space-time solitons, nonlinear optics in nanometric guides and nonlinear index metrology, as well as innovative functionalized materials for optoelectronic applications.
+The second theme involves the study of the structure, dynamics and optical properties of amorphous media, with a particular focus on biomimicry, and thin films for photovoltaic applications.

 The activities within the laboratory have a very strong experimental component, whose evolution requires an increasingly sustained support at the level of modeling.